Construction & Property

 You must reinstate roads properly after street works.
 Follow the SROH rules for materials, layers, and compaction.
 Guarantee periods last 2-3 years - fix any defects in this time at your own cost.

-Current reinstatement categories, guarantee periods, materials requirements, and inspection standards for street works in England and Wales under the Specification for the Reinstatement of Openings in Highways (SROH).
+Current reinstatement categories, guarantee periods, materials requirements, and inspection standards for street works under the Specification for the Reinstatement of Openings in Highways (SROH).
+The SROH 4th edition applies in England; Wales has its own SROH issued by the Welsh Government, so check the Welsh edition if you work on Welsh streets.

 This reference covers the statutory requirements that apply when you reinstate a highway after completing street works.
 For the permit and notice process before starting works, see Highway works and street works permits.